PARKINSON’S DISEASE PHYSIOTHERAPY IN LONDON AND ESSEX

 What home changes should I make?

-It can be helpful for a health professional, specifically an Occupational therapist to view the home if there are difficulties with safety or accessibility.
+It can be helpful for a healthcare professional, such as a health professional or specifically an Occupational therapist, to view the home if there are difficulties with safety or accessibility.
 Here are some recommendations:

 WILL I BENEFIT FROM PHYSIOTHERAPY?

-Physiotherapy is vital to helping manage symptoms of Parkinson's Disease and maintaining quality of life.
+Parkinson's Physiotherapy is vital to helping manage symptoms of Parkinson’s Disease and maintaining quality of life.
+Regular physical activity is especially important for people with Parkinson's, as it can improve mobility, strength, and overall well-being.
 You may be able to access this service through the NHS via your Neurologist or Gp.
 Most people who are newly diagnosed will also now receive an appointment by a Physiotherapist to start exercise early.
 As the disease progresses, the type of exercises that the person may benefit from are likely to change.

 Physiotherapists will provide a personalised programme that aims to maintain physical function, for as long as possible.
-This may include exercises to improve strength, flexibility, posture, cardiovascular fitness and coordination.
+This may include strengthening exercises to improve muscle strength, flexibility, posture, cardiovascular fitness and coordination, which are particularly beneficial for patients with Parkinson's.
+The effectiveness of physiotherapy interventions has been demonstrated in improving mobility, balance, and quality of life for patients.
+Present treatment modalities include both conventional and innovative physiotherapy approaches, tailored to individual needs.
 If you are experiencing freezing of gait, a Physiotherapist is likely to explore strategies such as cueing that may help you.
+Following prescribed exercise routines and treatments is essential for achieving the best outcomes.
+Pain relief is also a key goal of physiotherapy, addressing musculoskeletal pain and discomfort.
+A wide range of therapies are available to support patients with Parkinson's, helping to manage symptoms and enhance daily functioning.

 WHAT IS CUEING?